noacs-io/audit-filters-ofi-performance/referencesummary.md

 preventable, potentially preventable, and non-preventable.
 They found that 2,5% of deaths were classified as either preventable (0,53%) or potentially preventable (1,92%).

+[@orlander2003morbidity] MMC: frequency is often monthly.
+Unexpected mortality, morbidity and error are case selections.

 [@Ghorbani2018Analysis]
 at Karolinska University Hospital, also a trauma level-I center was made